alichtner/artorithmia/my_process.md

   - somewhat arbitrarily defined the primary colors - I gave the green and blue-green a larger range where they are binned which is in accordance with color theory.

 - (https://blog.ytotech.com/2015/11/01/findpeaks-in-python/) used the `detect_peaks` function to find peaks
+### Recommender
+- I ended up building a content_based recommender using graphlab.
+This takes an item_id (which is just the position in the artwork list) and the features output by the cluster_engine
+- At initiation I should show people images from around the cluster centers to give them the best breadth of what the corpus has to offer.
+That might help the recommender to converge more quickly at a reasonable level of success.
+- The recommender is currently working.
+You just have to run `gl_recommender.py` using whatever collection library you want.
+It will load the cluster object and calculate a bunch of things.
+Afterwards it will cluster images together and put class labels on things.
+- It then asks you for pieces that you like: input them like `0 45 6 2` where the integers are the `item_id`s for the pieces that you like. the script will calculate your most likely likes and then show them to you.